About Mammogram False Positives

 If I Don’t Have Cancer, Does a False Positive Increase my Chances of Getting Cancer Later On?

-A false-positive mammogram doesn’t always mean you’ll get breast cancer later on, but a study by the American Association for Cancer Research does show a correlation between false positives and an increased chance for getting breast cancer within 10 years.
+A false-positive mammogram doesn’t always mean you’ll get breast cancer later on, but a study by the American Association for Cancer Research does show a correlation between false positives and an increased chance of getting breast cancer within 10 years.
 There are a couple of reasons for the correlation:

 - Radiologists might notice something that’s not currently cancerous, but it could become cancerous in a few years.

 - Women with dense breasts are at a higher risk of getting false positives, and they’re also at a higher risk of getting breast cancer.

 It’s very important for women over the age of 40 to get mammograms to catch breast cancer in its early stages.
 Call the office of Gainesville Women’s Center for Radiology at (352) 331-0115 to schedule a mammogram with our radiologists.